merzann/the-travelling-wooden-spoon/README.md

 - Option to comment on "Weekly Tip" - Newsletter

-- Subpage including the culinary travel diary
+- A subpage including the culinary travel diary

-- Subpage including a BMI Calculator and more information surrounding this topic
+- A subpage including a BMI calculator and more information on this topic

 ---
 ---